f9ki3/DigiLearn/README.md

 # DigiLearn
-# A Web-based learning material website for everyone
+A Web-based learning material website for everyone
-# Author: Karl Ashley and Fyke Lleva
+Authors: Karl Ashley and Fyke Lleva